phaakma/pykaahma-linz/README.md

 This project does not cover the full spectrum of the Koordinates API and probably never will.
 It focuses currently on basic workflows such as connecting using an api key, getting references to datasets and downloading them.
 The package has not been tested against any other Koordinates deployment and there may be LINZ specific logic buried in the code.

 The author is happy to take feedback and consider suggestions and code contributions as time allows.
+Preferred method for feedback is via the Github repository issues page.

 ## Usage